Protected areas of New South Wales: New conservation areas

 In June 2020 the Government of New South Wales acquired 153,415 ha, or 1,534 km2 of private land for a new national park, when it purchased Narriearra station in the state's far north-west, subsequently named the Narriearra Caryapundy Swamp National Park.
 It is the largest ever purchase of private land for conservation in the state, and provides 90 percent of the habitat of the endangered grey grasswren.
 The Dingo Fence on the border with Queensland forms the northern boundary of the property.

 The second largest acquisition ever was made in October 2021, Avenel/Mount Westwood station, north of Broken Hill, comprising 121,390 ha.
 A further 60,416 ha of private land, Langidoon and Metford stations, located 65 kilometres east of Broken Hill was also purchased and gazetted in 2021.
 Koonaburra station, 45,534 ha located between Ivanhoe and Cobar, was also purchased and gazetted in the same year.

 In the 2023, 2019 and 2015 New South Wales state elections, the state Labor party proposed the creation of a Great Koala National Park.
 At the 2019 and 2023 elections, the Labor party proposed the Great Koala National Park again in addition to a Georges River Koala National Park in south west Sydney.
 In 2023 they were elected to government with leader Chris Minns and environment minister Penny Sharpe so planning for these projects has been taking place.

+In July 2026, Sharpe announced that a new national park to be known as the Gulguer National Park would be created to the west of Bringelly.